pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 that I would say describes the things you can do with a cross or union pipeline but does not really have a good and clear explanation of what they are -->

-Pachyderm enables you to combine multiple PFS inputs, or multiple input repositories, in a single pipeline by using the `union` and `cross` operators in the pipeline specification.
+Pachyderm enables you to combine multiple input repositories in a single pipeline by using the `union` and `cross` operators in the pipeline specification.
 Such pipelines are called *union pipeline or input* and *cross pipeline or input*.

-If you are familiar with the [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and of cross as a `cartesian product binary operator`.
+If you are familiar with [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and of cross as a *cartesian product binary operator*.
 However, if you are unfamiliar with these concepts, it is still easy to understand how cross and union work in Pachyderm.

-This section describes what union and cross pipelines are and how you can optimize your code when you work with them.
+This section describes how to use `cross` and `union` pipelines and how you can optimize your code when you work with them.

 ## Union Input